junxit/us-congress-bills-117/metadata.md

 - 2022-03-08 — Introduced in Senate
 - 2022-03-08 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2022-03-22 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2022-03-31 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell without amendment.
+Without written report.
+- 2022-03-31 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell without amendment.
+Without written report.
+- 2022-03-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 317.